-Editor's note: April 20, 2019 marks the 20th anniversary of the Columbine school shooting, in which two high school gunmen killed 12 students and one teacher before taking their own lives.
-Since then, school shootings have become all too common in the United States.
+Editor's note: This week, a gunman killed eight people at an Indianapolis FedEx facility.
+Shootings have become all too common in the United States.
 This story was first published in 2015.
 We have updated this story and republished it, far too many times.

 The sinking feeling is all too familiar: When mass shootings occur, parents have to figure out how to talk to their children about violence.